Batrachoididae

 Batrachoididae /bætrə'kɔɪdᵻdiː/ is the only family in the ray-finned fish order Batrachoidiformes /bætrə'kɔɪdᵻfɔːrmiːz/.
-Members of this family are usually called toadfish, or "frogfish": both the English common name and scientific name refer to their toad-like appearance (batrakhos is Greek for frog).
+Members of this family are usually called toadfish or frogfish: both the English common name and scientific name refer to their toad-like appearance (batrakhos is Greek for frog).

 Toadfish are benthic ambush predators that favor sandy or muddy substrates where their cryptic coloration helps them avoid detection by their prey.
 Toadfish are well known for their ability to "sing", males in particular using the swim bladder as a sound-production device used to attract mates.

+Evolution

+Toadfish are among the most basal percomorph orders, and are thought to have diverged from their closest relatives in the Late Cretaceous.
+The earliest known toadfish is likely Bacchiaichthys from the Late Cretaceous (Maastrichtian) of Italy, which very closely resembles modern toadfish and is one of the earliest known percomorphs.
+Its status as a toadfish has been disputed, as it is noted to have some traits that differentiate from any extant batrachoidiform, but more recent taxonomic studies continue to retain it as a batrachoidiform.
+Fossil remains of toadfish are also known in otoliths from the Early Eocene of France, and articulated fossil taxa such as Louckaichthys from the Oligocene of the Czech Republic and Zappaichthys from the Miocene of Austria.

 Description

 Toadfish are usually scaleless, with eyes set high on large heads.
 Their mouths are also large, with both a maxilla and premaxilla, and often decorated with barbels and skin flaps.
 They are generally drab in colour, although those living on coral reefs may have brighter patterns.
 They range in size from 7.5 cm length in Thlassophryne megalops, to 57 cm in the Pacuma toadfish.

 The gills are small and occur only on the sides of the fish.
 The pelvic fins are forward of the pectoral fins, usually under the gills, and have one spine with several soft rays.
 For the two separate dorsal fins, the first is smaller with spines, while the second has from 15 to 25 soft rays.
 The number of vertebrae range from 25 to 47.

 Toadfishes of the genus Porichthys, the midshipman fishes, have photophores and four lateral lines.
 All toadfishes possess sharp spines on the first dorsal fin and on the opercle (gill cover).
 In fish of the subfamily Thalassophryninae, these are hollow and connect to venom glands capable of delivering a painful wound to predators.